-- Lift the bar to unlock the seat. - 2.
-Slide the seat to the desired position and release the bar.
+Lift the lever located under the front of the seat to unlock it.
+Slide the seat to where you want it and release the lever.
 Try to move the seat with your body to be sure the seat is locked in place.